chadevanssf/survey-basics/README.md

 sfdx force:user:permset:assign -n "SurveyCreator"
 ```

-Once you create a Community, you will have to modify the default user permissions to have Public access for the User object.
+Once you create a Community, you will have to modify the default user permissions to have Public access for the Survey Response object.
 Setup > User Interface > Sites and Domains > Sites, select the correct Community (not the site url), click Public Access Settings, click Object Settings, select Survey Responses, edit the settings to have Edit rights to the object.

 ### SFDX Dev Hub Login